yoxu515/aot-benchmark/README.md

    * pytorch >= 1.7.0 and torchvision
    * opencv-python
    * Pillow
-   * Pytorch Correlation (Recommend to install from [source](https://github.com/ClementPinard/Pytorch-Correlation-extension) instead of using `pip`. **The project can also work without this module but will lose some efficiency of the short-term attention**.)
+   * Pytorch Correlation (Recommend to install from [source](https://github.com/ClementPinard/Pytorch-Correlation-extension) instead of using `pip`. **The project can also work without this module for inference but will lose some efficiency of the short-term attention.
+It is required for training.**.)

 Optional:
    * scikit-image (if you want to run our **Demo**, please install)